tunglamadm/helm-present/helm-present-final.md

-Value for variable can be hardcoded or call be pass from values file
+Value for variable can be hardcoded or can be pass from values file

 ![image](https://github.com/user-attachments/assets/f23171c5-c7b4-4a8a-9549-6fad92883217)

 ![image](https://github.com/user-attachments/assets/9ce0aca5-446a-4b15-8c0a-55e3fc7dbb09)

 ![image](https://github.com/user-attachments/assets/56538457-267d-4e30-a8a8-c1a87108c328)

 You can assign new values to the same variable, but they have to be the same type.
 In this example .Values.my.flag return a boolean type, new value should also a type of boolean.
 If not it will use the first value assigned.